RJDennis/NLboxsolve.jl/README.md

 Introduction
 ------------

 NLboxsolve.jl is a package containing a small collection of algorithms for solving systems of non-linear equations subject to box-constraints: ```F(x) = 0```, ``` lb <= x <= ub``` (element-by-element), where it is assumed that the box-constraint admits a solution.
-This problem is similar, but different, to mixed complementarity problems (for those see Complementarity.jl or NLsolve.jl).
+The package can also solve mixed complementarity problems, leveraging the non-linear box-solvers to do so.

 The collection contains seven algorithms: one based on Newton's (or Newton-Raphson's) method, two based on Levenberg-Marquardt, two trust region methods, and two based on Newton-Krylov methods, one of which is Jacobian-free.